 In the month prior to the 2001 al-Qaeda terrorist attacks, the Howard government had already taken a decidedly militaristic approach to a humanitarian crisis: when the Norwegian freighter MV Tampa—which had rescued 433 refugees from a distressed fishing vessel—entered Australian waters, the prime minister sent in the special forces.
 The 9/11 attack came at the perfect time for the coalition, who spent the ensuing election campaign hammering home its ‘we-decide-who-comes-into-this-country-and-the-circumstances-in-which-they-come’ message.
 These were the first refugees sent to Nauru and the beginnings of the so-called Pacific Solution.
 That it coincided with 9/11 was, of course, mere coincidence, but it shaped perceptions of refugees as potential terrorists whose rights are not inalienable but subject to the whims of the Australian government.

-For many, 9/11 changed the way they saw and understood the world.
+For many, 9/11 changed the way they saw and understood the world, for example, you can view Australia’s crime statistics provided at Ly Lawyers and view the trend of crime rates and the type of crime, before 2001 compared to after.
 To the extent that people in the West thought about these things at all, terrorism and war were events that took place in faraway lands.
 Shortly after the attacks, Newsweek ran an article entitled ‘Time to think about torture’ (5 November 2001), which contained a final paragraph that would have been unthinkable just three months earlier:

 We can’t legalize physical torture; it’s contrary to American values.
 But even as we continue to speak out against human-rights abuses around the world, we need to keep an open mind about certain measures to fight terrorism, like court-sanctioned psychological interrogation.
 And we’ll have to think about transferring some suspects to our less squeamish allies, even if that’s hypocritical.
 Nobody said this was going to be pretty.